 What is the psychological impact of being barraged by literally thousands of advertisements a day?
 How does the commercialisation of our public spaces weaken our sense of belonging?
 How are car manufacturers, airlines and oil companies lobbying to weaken climate action?
 Examining the devastating impact of advertising on our minds and the planet, Badvertising also crucially explores what we can do to change things for the better.

-Andrew Simms is the author of many books including The New Economics, Ecological Debt, Tescopoly and Cancel the Apocalypse.
-Most recently he co-authored Economics: A Crash Course, a beginner's guide to the subject from a heterodox perspective, with David Boyle.
+Andrew Simms is the author of many books including The New Economics, Ecological Debt, Tescopoly and Cancel the Apocalypse and Economics: A Crash Course.
 He co-founded the New Weather Institute and coordinates the Rapid Transition Alliance.
-He is a research associate at the Centre for Global Political Economy, University of Sussex, a fellow of the New Economics Foundation (NEF) where he was also policy director for many years and established its Climate Change, Energy and Interdependence Programme, and has been a frequent contributor to the Guardian and BBC.
-He is also the assistant director of Scientists for Global Responsibility.
+He is a research associate at the Centre for Global Political Economy, University of Sussex, a fellow of the New Economics Foundation (NEF), and is a frequent contributor to the Guardian and BBC.
 He co-founded the Green New Deal group in 2007, the climate campaign onehundredmonths.org that ran until 2017, and devised Earth Overshoot Day.

 Leo Murray co-founded Plane Stupid, where he played a central role in strategic planning and communication for three years from 2006.
 He also designed and co-founded the climate change campaigning organisation Possible in 2009, where he is currently director of innovation.
 Murray is the brains behind the Frequent Flyer Levy, and strategy lead for the Rapid Transition Taskforce.
 He was previously a part-time political advisor on the transition to a sustainable economy to Labour's Shadow Minister for Sustainable Economics, Clive Lewis MP.